 Since the Countdown global launch in 2020, local events have aimed to amplify and demonstrate climate solutions.
 At their core, they use the TEDx model and rules, and are held in various formats: live or virtual gatherings centered on original local speakers or TED Countdown talks, showcases of solution technologies, and even volunteer activities contributing to positive change.
 Over 1,000 events in 99 countries took place to feature innovative solutions against the climate challenge we all face.

 Learn all about the Countdown Global Launch, Countdown Summit, Global Livestream, and local Countdown events here.

 Naming your event

 Your event will be named using the TEDx naming guidelines.
 Read more about the rules for naming your event.
-Events using the name of a nonprofit organization or business must remain internal, and cannot be promoted externally.
+Events using the name of a nonprofit or government organization must remain internal, and cannot be promoted externally.

 Your audience should be open and inclusive, bringing together a wide range of people and organizations to learn more about solutions to the global threat of climate change.
-If the event is held in the name of a business, the audience remains internal for employees only.
+If the event is held in the name of a nonprofit or government organization, the audience remains internal for employees only.